Updated on 16th September 2024

 Goods and services tax must be paid on the majority of goods imported to Australia in addition to import duties.
 You are usually required to pay GST even if your business is not GST registered.

-For the majority of products companies are importing from China, GST is usually set at 10%.
+For the majority of products that companies are importing from China, GST is usually set at 10%.

 If you are GST registered, it may be possible to defer GST payment on imported goods if you participate in the deferred GST scheme.

+What is the scheme?
 Businesses that are part of the GST scheme can defer payment of GST on imports until they lodge their first activity statement after the goods have been received.
+This can better help the management of cash flow and ensure initial trading success.

 You can check your eligibility for the scheme on the Australian Taxation Office website.